 settings applied.
 Alternatively, you could change the individual cell properties were necessary.

 The other default settings are required for your final report but can be set at a later date.
-For more information on how to set your default settings please see page 5 of the Tagger User Guide or watch the Enable CtrlPrint ESEF Reporting video tutorial.

 The non-critical settings